 Ran BHAMRA is Senior Lecturer in Engineering Management in the Wolfson School of Mechanical and Manufacturing Engineering at Loughborough University.
 He has over 15 years of manufacturing industry experience in manufacturing engineering and management.
 His main research interests include organisational strategy, resilience and sustainability.

+Ahmed F. M. Salman Assistant Professor of Construction Engineering and Management, , B.Sc. in civil engineering, from Zagazig University in Egypt in 1986, M.Sc. in construction management from Zagazig University, Egypt in 1994, and Ph.D. from, Zagazig University, Egypt, and Purdue University, USA “Joint Supervision grant”.
+His main research interest areas are in construction project management, Build-Operate and Transfer (BOT), construction engineering modeling and decision making, and International Construction Contracting

 Fig. 1.
 Study methodology flow chart